Store SSH keys in the Certificate Credentials Library

 - When asked to choose credentials, select the "Inherit credentials" from template option.

-- Click Assign Application Monitors and then edit the template by clicking Edit next to the template name.
+- Click Assign Application Monitors and then click Edit next to the template name.

 - From here, you can select one or more Linux/Unix/Nagios script component monitors to edit by checking the boxes to the left of each monitor and then clicking Multi-Edit.